About US

 Doug Sharpe

 This journey started with a simple question to a friend: “Do you know of a place or an activity I can volunteer for?”
 That led me to Art Fest Naples, where I volunteered to help raise awareness and support for individuals with additional needs.
-Through this experience, I met families who deeply inspired me and made me realize the importance of sharing knowledge to help children with additional needs reach their full potential.
+Through this experience, I met families who deeply inspired me and made me realize the importance of sharing knowledge to help individuals with additional needs reach their full potential.

 As I became more involved with the art fest, my personal life took a significant turn with the birth of our son Jack.
 Despite a smooth pregnancy, complications during labor led to a difficult delivery.
-Shortly after his birth, we learned that Jack had Down syndrome and a heart condition requiring surgery.
+Shortly after his birth, we learned that Jack is with Down syndrome and a heart condition requiring surgery.
 This discovery threw us into a world of searching for resources, often facing frustration at the lack of easily accessible information.

 Motivated by our experiences and the challenges of finding information, I decided to create DownsyndromeNaples.com—a website dedicated to gathering all the resources for individuals with Down syndrome in our area.
 This platform aimed to make it easier for others to find the help they needed, just as the Kandel and Stanley families had done for me.